grafana/metrictank/docs/inputs.md

 All input options - except for the carbon input - use the [metrics 2.0](http://metrics20.org/) format.
 See the [schema repository](https://github.com/raintank/schema) for more details.

-## general guidelines

-compression works best if you don't have decimals.
-So if you have latencies in ms, best store them as 35ms for example, not as 0.035 seconds.

 ## carbon
 useful for traditional graphite plaintext protocol.